-Depending on your computer model, you can navigate the computer screen using one or more of the following methods:
+You can navigate the computer screen using one or more of the following methods:

 - Use touch gestures directly on the computer screen.

 - Use touch gestures on the touchpad.

 - Use an optional mouse or keyboard (purchased separately).

 - Use an on-screen keyboard.

 - Use a pointing stick.